cisco-open/terraform-provider-appd/docs/index.md

 ### Required

+- `login_mode` (String) Mode of login.
+Possible values are: service_principal, browser and headless.
+- `save_token` (Boolean) Whether or not to store the access token acquired by login mode browser and headless.
+This is for convenience and if you store the token, it would not prompt you to login again until it expires.
+The value is ignored with login mode service_principal.
+- `tenant_name` (String) Tenant name of the AppDynamics Platform.
+This can also be set as the APPDYNAMICS_TENANT_NAME environment variable.

+### Optional

 - `client_id` (String) ClientID of the AppDynamics API Client, this can also be set as the APPDYNAMICS_CLIENT_ID environment variable.
+To be used with login mode service_principal.
 - `client_secret` (String, Sensitive) ClientSecret of the AppDynamics API Client.
 This can also be set as the APPDYNAMICS_CLIENT_SECRET environment variable.
+To be used with login mode service_principal.
+- `password` (String) Password to login to the AppDynamics Platform.
+This can also be set as the APPDYNAMICS_PASSWORD environment variable.
+To be used with login mode headless.
-- `tenant_name` (String) Tenant name of the AppDynamics Platform.
-This can also be set as the APPDYNAMICS_TENANT_NAME environment variable.
+- `username` (String) Username to login to the AppDynamics Platform.
+This can also be set as the APPDYNAMICS_USERNAME environment variable.
+To be used with login mode headless.